Regulated Covid-19 Testing

-There are currently two types of Covid-19 test:
+There are currently two types of Coronavirus Covid-19 test:

-- PCR: Tells you if you have an active coronavirus infection, whether you have symptoms or not.
-It is called a PCR Test.
+- PCR Tests: Tells you if you have an active Covid-19 infection, whether you have symptoms or not.

-- Antibody: Checks to see if you were previously infected at some point and fought it off.
+- Antibody Tests: Checks to see if you were previously infected with Covid-19 at some point in the past.